-Joint Responsibilities of the Chief of Staff and Chief Constable
+Joint Responsibilities of the Chief Executive and Monitoring Officer and Chief Constable

 C2.7.
 To produce Annual Governance Statements for consideration and approval by the Audit Committee.
-Following approval, the Annual Governance Statements should be signed by the Chief of Staff, Chief Constable and PCC.
+Following approval, the Annual Governance Statements should be signed by the Chief Executive and Monitoring Officer, Chief Constable and PCC.